-Collaboration for the best interests of the child
+Collaboration for the best interests of the child7.5 ECTS credits

 The course is offered as modified distance education with mandatory on-campus meetings at the beginning and end of the course.
 An internet platform is used.
 Instruction is in the form of lectures (streamed and on campus), group work and final assessment seminars.
 Different theories of collaboration and forms and degrees of cooperation, success factors and obstacles to cooperation as well as practical analysis and evaluation models are treated.
 The courses is based on the UN convention on children's rights with a focus on children at risk.
 A systems perspective on collaboration in the interest-of-the-child perspective is applied, and theory is related to application in practice.